SiegeEngine/siege-engine/FAQ.md

 * **UI**: This is where you render your UI components, on top of everything else.
   The depth buffer is cleared and again available during this pass.

-### Why does the terrain plugin take so long to render
+### Why does the terrain plugin take so many milliseconds to render?

 The terrain plugin is fledgling, and we are not doing LOD at all yet.
 Also, it currently uses five texture maps (albedo, normal, ambient occlusion, roughness, and cavity) and texture lookups are relatively expensive.

+Even though it is terribly slow, you probably won't notice.
+You will probably get around 60fps anyways because the world is basically empty.

 ### Why is terrain heightmap based?
 Will there be other types of terrain?
 Voxels?